Bismuth: Element Properties And Uses

 In what common products is bismuth used?

-The main uses of bismuth include pharmaceuticals, cosmetics, fire detection devices, low-melting alloys, and a replacement for lead in specific industrial applications.
+The main uses of bismuth include pharmaceuticals, cosmetics, fire detection devices, low-melting alloys, and as a replacement for lead in specific industrial applications.

 What are the major chemical properties of bismuth?